markus-lamm/hv-sos100-logger/README.md

 ## Using the logger

-The logger is most appropriate to use when you believe that an api call may cause an error.
-But can be used wherever an error may occour.
+The logger should be used when any important information that should be recorded is created.

 > [!IMPORTANT]
-> Using api logging will place the log data in the log database of Group 6.
-Using local logging the log file will be avaliable in the computer running the system at `C:\Temp\Hv.Sos100.Logger.LocalLogs\Log.txt`.
+> If the log is created with the api it will be placed in the database of Group 6.
+If the log is created locally the log file will be avaliable in the computer running the system at `C:\Temp\Hv.Sos100.Logger.LocalLogs\Log.txt`.
-> It is recommended to use api logging first and local logging as a fallback should api logging fail.

 1. Add the using statement